 - Umbilical cord blood or peripheral blood stem cell donors will not be accepted.

 Inclusion Criteria for Stratum 1: Children Ages 5.00 - 14.99 years of age at enrollment

-If there is clinical or radiologic evidence of a recent cerebral infarct by cerebral MRI/MRA within 30 days prior to enrollment, participants will be deferred for ≥ 6 months with repeat cerebral MRI/MRA to ensure stabilization of the neurologic event prior to proceeding to transplantation.
+- Lack of clinical or radiologic evidence of a recent cerebral infarct by cerebral MRI/MRA within 30 days prior to enrollment.
+Participants with clinical or radiologic evidence or a recent cerebral infarct will be deferred for ≥ 6 months with repeat cerebral MRI/MRA to ensure stabilization of the neurologic event prior to proceeding to transplantation.

 Inclusion Criteria for Stratum 2: Adults Ages 15.00 - 45.99 at enrollment

 Participants with sickle cell anemia (Hb SS or Sß° Thalassemia) who are 15.00 - 45.99 years of age at enrollment AND who have one or more of the following:

 - Age 15.00 - 45.99 years at Segment A enrollment

 - Participants with sickle cell anemia (Hb SS or Sß° Thalassemia) who have one or more of the following: